-Only a fraction of the present body of professing Christians are solidly appropriating the justifying work of Christ in their lives...
-Many... have a theoretical commitment to this doctrine, but in their day-to-day existence they rely on their sanctification for their justification... drawing their assurance of acceptance with God from their sincerity, their past experience of conversion, their recent religious performance or the relative infrequency of their conscious, willful disobedience.
-Few know enough to start each day with a thoroughgoing stand upon Luther's platform: you are accepted, looking outward in faith and claiming the wholly alien righteousness of Christ as the only ground for acceptance, relaxing in that quality of trust which will produce increasing sanctification as faith is active in love and gratitude...
-Much that we have interpreted as a defect of sanctification in church people is really an outgrowth of their loss of bearing with respect to justification.
-Christians who are no longer sure that God loves and accepts them in Jesus, apart from their present spiritual achievements, are subconsciously radically insecure persons...
+Only a fraction of the present body of professing Christians are solidly appropriating the justifying work of Christ in their lives....Many...have a theoretical commitment to this doctrine, but in their day-to-day existence they rely on their sanctification for their justification...drawing their assurance of acceptance with God from their sincerity, their past experience of conversion, their recent religious performance or the relative infrequency of their conscious, willful disobedience.
+Few know enough to start each day with a thoroughgoing stand upon Luther's platform: you are accepted, looking outward in faith and claiming the wholly alien righteousness of Christ as the only ground for acceptance, relaxing in that quality of trust which will produce increasing sanctification as faith is active in love and gratitude....Much that we have interpreted as a defect of sanctification in church people is really an outgrowth of their loss of bearing with respect to justification.
+Christians who are no longer sure that God loves and accepts them in Jesus, apart from their present spiritual achievements, are subconsciously radically insecure persons....
 Their insecurity shows itself in pride, a fierce, defensive assertion of their own righteousness, and defensive criticism of others.
-They come naturally to hate other cultural styles and other races in order to bolster their own security and discharge their suppressed anger.
+They come naturally to hate other cultural styles and other races in order to bolster their own security and discharge their suppressed anger. -- Richard Lovelace2

-- Richard Lovelace2

-2. What does it mean to reverse sanctification and justification?
+APPLICATION QUESTIONS 1.
+Which statements impressed you and why?
+2. What does it mean to 'reverse' sanctification and justification?
 What are some ways we do this in our personal lives?

-3. The gospel is neither religion nor irreligion, since both are just different strategies of self-salvation.
-Choose one or two issues and think out a gospel approach that is neither religious nor irreligious.
+3. The gospel is neither 'religion' nor 'irreligion', since both are just different strategies of self-salvation.
+Choose one or two issues and think out a 'gospel approach' that is neither religious or irreligious.
+Suggested further study Richard Lovelace - Renewal as a Way of Life (IVP, 1985) 1 Martin Luther "Preface" in Commentary on Paul's Epistle to the Galatians (James Clarke, 1953 edition) 2 Richard Lovelace, The Dynamics of Spiritual Life (IVP, 1979)

-notes | WHAT IS THE GOSPEL?

-Richard Lovelace - Renewal as a Way of Life (IVP, 1985)

-- 1 Martin Luther "Preface" in Commentary on Paul's Epistle to the Galatians (James Clarke, 1953 edition) - 2 Richard Lovelace, The Dynamics of Spiritual Life (IVP, 1979)

-Gospel Christianity Who is God?
+Unit 2 - Who Is God?

-There is no more fundamental question than "Who is God?"
-In the Bible, God reveals so many things about himself!
+There is no more fundamental question than 'who is God?'
+In the Bible God reveals so many things about himself!
 Where do we begin?
 We begin with the glory of God.

-KEY CONCEPT - GLORY

-The first place in the Bible we hear of God's "glory" is in Exodus.

-- When he first reveals himself to Israel, his immediate presence is characterized by overwhelming brilliance, a shining cloud that appeared to - be white-hot fire. - This first appeared in the desert and on Sinai's peak (Exodus 16:10; 24:16-17) but eventually settled into the tabernacle itself (Exodus 40:33-35; Psalm 26:8). - Yet it is evident that God's glory is not only a literal light, since the Bible says all of the natural creation is full of light (Psalm 19:1; Numbers 14:21).

-The importance of God's glory is seen in the following outline:
+KEY CONCEPT - GLORY Read and mark "?" -question to raise "!"- insight or helpful to you The first place in the Bible we hear of God's 'glory' is in Exodus.
+When he first reveals himself to Israel, his immediate presence is characterized by overwhelming brilliance, a shining cloud that appeared to be white-hot fire.
+This first appeared in the desert and on Sinai's peak (Exodus 16:10; 24:16-17) but eventually settled into the tabernacle itself (Exodus 40:33-35; Psalm 26:8.)
+Yet it is evident that God's glory is not only a literal light, since the Bible says all of the natural creation is full of it (Psalm 19:1; Numbers 14:21.)
+The importance of God's glory is seen following outline:

-- God made the created world for his glory (Psalm 19:1ff). - God will heal the broken world with his glory (Isaiah 35:2). - God made us for his glory (Isaiah 43:7). - God saved us to praise his glory (Ephesians 1:12). - God does everything for his own glory. - When he judges, he does so for his own glory (Exodus 14:4). - When he shows mercy, he does so for his own glory (Isaiah 48:11).
+God made the created world for his glory (Psalm 19:1ff.)

+God will heal the broken world with his glory (Isaiah 35:2)

+God made us for his glory (Isaiah 43:7)

+God saved us to praise his glory (Ephesians 1:12)

+God does everything for his own glory:

+When he judges he does so for his own glory (Exodus 14:4)

+When he shows mercy he does so for his own glory (Isaiah 48:11)